 In my work as a film critic, I do not promote individual films or filmmakers; like all critics, I hope that through informed and thoughtful observation, I further an understanding of the art form.

 I have over two decades of experience as an adjunct instructor and a full-time faculty member in departments of English, Writing, Film and Communications.
-My most recent appointment as a full-time instructor was in the English Department at Dine College in Tsaile, Arizona.
+I am currently a part-time instructor in the English Department at CUNY/Borough of Manhattan Community College.
+My most recent appointment as a full-time instructor was in the English Department at Dine College in Tsaile, Arizona, where I taught non-fiction writing and novel into film courses.
 The institution was the first of its kind to be founded on a Native American reservation, and it continues to serve the Navajo Nation, as well as indigenous students from other nations and tribes across the United States.